- Detailed characteristics of a HyperFileSQL Classic database

 You also have the ability to get some information about the links.

-Note: This feature is available for the applications for which an analysis was specified.
+Remark: This feature is only available for applications for which an analysis has been specified.

 This tab is used to run a SQL query on the data found in the database.
 To do so, enter the SQL code of the query and click "Run".